metal3d/docker-auto-dnsmasq/README.md

 ## Resolve container names

-By default, installation doesn't activates the container names resolution in addition to the hostnames.
+By default, installation doesn't activate the container names resolution in addition to the hostnames.
 You can activate that behavior using the `RESOLVE_NAME` option at installation time.

 ```bash
 sudo make install activate RESOLVE_NAME=true